moxiaomomo/goDist/README.md

 - registry

-a kind service for service discovery.
+a kind of service for service discovery.

 - loadbalance

 not yet openup.

+- stat

+a kind of distributed service to trace rpc-call chain (using opentracing and jaeger)

 *To impletement an architecture like this:*
 ![microservice](./microservice.png)